This site is frozen as of 10/2022

 Hadfield's Motley IDL Library

-This IDL library at the National Institute of Water and Atmospheric Research
+This active GitHub site at the National Institute of Water and Atmospheric Research

 in New Zealand includes several Object Graphics classes, a